mhmddorgham/Hand-Movement-Classification-based-on-EMG-Signals-using-Machine-learning-and-Deep-learning/README.md

 calculating the distance between the test sample and the training sample and then choosing the knearest training samples to the test samples, then finally classifying them into the class with the highest probability (AlOmari & Liu, 2014).
 It is common to find k-NN algorithms in the fields of pattern recognition, recommendation systems, anomaly detection, and image and text classification.
 Lastly, KNN provides a fluent non-parametric process for assigning class labels to input patterns based on the class labels represented by the k (Rasheed et al., 2006).

+DT defines a supervised learning algorithm that works by taking an input, a table for example and recursively dividing the table into sub-tables and so improving the purity score of the column “label” in each partition.
+Therefore, the more the proportion of one class, the purer the collection stands to be (Yeturu, 2020).
+DT is constantly used to classify biomedical signals; the instances get sorted from the root to some leaf node, and the attributes of the instances get tested and directed to a sub-node, each branch denotes an outcome of the test, and each leaf holds a class label (Keleş & Subaşı, n.d).
+After checking all attributes and their values, the target values of the new instance can be defined.
+DT provides further advantages such as requiring minimal data preparation and strong performance even on big datasets (Kraslawski & Turunen, 2013).

+RF is a classification technique that can be described as an ensemble of decision trees (Zhou et al., 2019).
+Whereas decision trees tend to know how to classify a given instance of data, random forests tend to bootstrap and choose the best prediction.
+Meaning that each tree in the random forest generates a class prediction, and the class that wins with the highest number of “votes” happens to become our model’s prediction (Kundu, 2021).
+Using random forests, trees protect each other from pursuing individual mistakes, although some trees are incorrect, many turn out right, therefore as a group, the trees are headed to move in the right direction.
+For this specific reason, uncorrelated models can conduct more accurate ensemble prediction, than any other individual prediction (Kundu, 2021).